Lourdvic/Vizualisation-of-Massive-Data/README.md

 Then choose:

-1 for Age Visualization
+# 1 : for "Age Visualization"

-  then choose the different kind of visualization you want to display
+then choose the type of visualization of your choice to display

 OR

- 2 : for Covid cases visualization
+# 2 : for "Covid cases visualization"

 Choose your country

 And you will see a tree map & a scatter plot visualization of the spread of the virus

+For more information check the doc